John-Brandon/PBR-Tier-System/README.md

 main
 ```
 ## Compiling the Fortran code under Ubuntu Linux
-These instructions were tested on Ubuntu v14.04 (thanks to Michael Mathews for his trouble-shooting help with Linux).
+#### (Thanks to Michael Mathews for his trouble-shooting help with Linux)
+These instructions were tested on Ubuntu v14.04.

 (1).
 Open the terminal and type:
 ```shell